 |

-card to buy your item could provide insurance cover (check
+- Often using a credit cardto buy your item could provide insurance cover (check with your credit card issuer for details)

-provider about insurance options available, and pay the seller
+- Check with your postageprovider about insurance options available, and pay the seller extra to insure the parcel before posting

-Consider using an Escrow service where your money is held
+- Consider using an Escrow service where your money is held by a trusted 3rd partygiving you time to inspect the item.

 |